itsjafer/schwab-api/README.md

 In order to login to Schwab without having to go through SMS verification everytime, we can create an authentication token (TOTP) and attach that to our account.

+If you'd like an easy way to do this, you can [go to my website and generate a TOTP there](https://itsjafer.com/#/schwab) by clicking 'Generate TOTP' and following the instructions.

+Alternatively, you can do this programmatically:

 ```
 from schwab_api import generate_totp